Cosmetic industry: Asia

+Indonesia

+Indonesia is one of the fastest-growing cosmetics markets in Southeast Asia, fueled by rising middle-class income and demand for halal and vegan-certified beauty products.
+In 2019, the Indonesian government began enforcing mandatory halal certification for cosmetics, overseen by the Indonesian Ulema Council (MUI) and the Food and Drug Authority (BPOM).

+The Indonesian cosmetics sector is composed of established consumer brands such as Wardah, Sariayu, and Martha Tilaar, as well as private label OEM/ODM manufacturers like Formula Jelita International, which produce halal-certified and vegan cosmetic products for local and international markets.

+According to Euromonitor, Indonesia's cosmetics market has grown rapidly, with a market size estimated at over US$7 billion in 2022, driven by online retail and increasing consumer awareness of product safety and ethical sourcing.

 Fashion designer collaboration

 Due to the popularity of cosmetics, especially fragrances and perfumes, many designers who are not necessarily involved in the cosmetic industry came up with different perfumes carrying their names.
 Moreover, some actors and singers have their own perfume line (such as Celine Dion).
 Designer perfumes are, like any other designer products, the most expensive in the industry as the consumer pays not only for the product but also for the brand.

 Marketing

 The cosmetic industry worldwide seems to be continuously developing, now more than ever with the advent of the Internet companies.
 Many famous companies sell their cosmetic products online also, in countries in which they do not have representatives.

 Research on the email marketing of cosmetics to consumers suggests they are goal-oriented with email content that is seen as useful, motivating recipients to visit a store to test the cosmetics or talk to sales representatives.
 Useful content included special sales offerings and new product information rather than information about makeup trends.